-Area of Study : It is on record that victims of laws that gag the labour movement are in most cases located in every state of Nigeria.
+Area of Study: It is on record that victims of laws that gag the labour movement are in most cases located in every state of Nigeria.
 It is also a fact that the entire stake holders of the aforementioned laws are located in each state of Nigeria.
 Therefore, to achieve the objectives, out survey was carried out in four states and the federal capital of Nigeria: Lagos state, Imo state, River state, Kaduna state and the federal capital territory, Abuja.
-In each of we identified and carried out our study these locations. on
+In each of we identified and carried out our study these locations.

 Government/Labour Relations in Nigeria, with respect to a study of regulation of the labour movement between 1999-2010.
 Design of the Study: The study utilized a survey research design because of the type of information required.
 This is because survey research focuses on people, the vital facts of the people and their beliefs, opinions, attitudes, motivations, and behaviours (Adekanye: 1993).
 This study aimed at ascertaining the perceptions of both stake holders and Nigerian workers on government/labour relations with regards to a study of selected states.
 The study also explored the level of awareness of the impact of labour regulations on Nigerian workers Population of the Study: The targeted population for this study consists of 500 Nigerian workers and private institutions employees.
 These categories of people are directly or indirectly affected by the laws that gag labour movement in Nigeria.
 The study evaluates the perception of these groups on the effect and impact of regulation of the labour movement in Nigeria.
 Sample Size and Sampling Procedure: Our knowledge, behaviour and actions are determined by sampling.
 The study is made of sampling technique.
-Since the study covered a range of 1999-2010, we selected workers in public and private institutions in each of the stelected tates of the Nigerian federation.
-In each of the targeted location intended to be surveyed, 100 respondents.
-The researcher developed a set of questionnaire for the purpose of gathering data for this study.
-The yestionnaire for the purpose of gathering data for this study.
-The states of the federation and the Federal Capital Territory, Abuja as stated erafiler.
+Since the study covered a range of 1999-2010, we selected workers in public and private institutions in each of the selected states of the Nigerian federation.
+In each of the targeted location intended to be surveyed, 100 respondents were purposefully selected for the study.
+This gave rise to a total of 500 respondents.

+Description of the Presentation: The researcher developed a set of questionnaire was administered to the targeted people in each of the four states of the federation and the Federal Capital Territory, Abuja as stated earlier.
 The instrument was designed to obtain relevant data to answer the research questions.
 The questionnaire was divided into three sections.
 Section one sought information on the biographic data of the respondents, including their level of education, date of birth, year of service and status within their organization.
-Section two measured the awareness and proselbe solution to t
+Se